inimah/Neural-Language-Models/INSTALL.md

-## if you are running experiments on GPU clusters, do not forget to check dependencies of the installed libraries with available cuda and gcc modules
+**If you are running experiments on GPU clusters, do not forget to check dependencies of the installed libraries with available cuda and gcc modules
 # activate modules
 module load cuda/8.0.44
 module load cudnn/8.0-v5.1